BBVAEngineering/ember-network-state/README.md

 - `isReconnecting`: computed value from `state` that returns when is `RECONNECTING`.

+#### Methods

+- `reconnect`: you can call this method to force a reconnect request.
+Next delay will be multiplied as if it will reach countdown to zero.

 #### Events

 You can subscribe to the `change` event to receive changes on `state` property.